21ryano/21ryano/README.md

 ### About Me
 - 🎓 Currently taking Introduction to Data Science (Learning Python, pandas, and data visualization)
-- 🌍Previously Studied abroad in Oman
+- 🌍 Previously Studied abroad in Oman
 - 📚 Pursuing Law School in the future
 - ⚽ I enjoy running and competing in team sports